devraza/persona/README.md

 2. Create your feature branch - `git checkout -b my-new-feature`
 3. Commit your changes - `git commit -am 'Add some feature'`
 4. Push to the branch - `git push origin my-new-feature`
-5. Create a new Pull Request
+5. Create a new Pull Request on GitHub

 ## Contributors